yuanhaitao/sthr/README.md

 # sthr
-The source code will be opne once the related paper is accepted.
+The source code would be open once the related paper is accepted.